amaan2801/Malaria-Cell-Image-Classification-using-MobileNetV2/README.md

 - Matplotlib
 - Seaborn
 - Scikit-learn
+- Streamlit
+- OpenCV

 ---

 ## Objective

-The goal of this project is to build a scalable and reliable AI-based solution that can assist healthcare professionals in early malaria detection and reduce manual diagnostic effort.
+The goal of this project is to build a scalable and reliable AI-based solution that can assist healthcare professionals in early malaria detection, reduce manual diagnostic effort, and provide explainable AI outputs for better trust and interpretability.

 ---

 ## Future Improvements

-- Deploy as a web application using Flask or Streamlit
+- Deploy application on cloud platforms for public access
 - Convert model to TensorFlow Lite for mobile deployment
-- Integrate with cloud platforms such as AWS or GCP
+- Improve Grad-CAM with advanced techniques (Grad-CAM++)
-- Add explainability techniques like Grad-CAM
+- Add real-time camera input support
+- Optimize model for faster inference

 ---